SirPepe/ornament/Readme.md

 }
 ```

-... when compared to the equivalent boilerplate monstrosity that one would have
+Ornament makes web components fun and easy when compared to the equivalent
-to write by hand otherwise:
+boilerplate monstrosity that one would have to write by hand otherwise:

 <details>
 <summary>😱 Unveil the horror 😱</summary>